leosantos2003/UFRGS-TrabalhoFinal-INF01124/README.md

 1. `player <prefix>`:

-Returns all players whose name long_namestarts with the <prefixo>given name.
+Returns all players whose long_name starts with the given <prefix>.
 Results are sorted by the player's overall average rating, in descending order.

 * Example: `player Neymar`